Macquarie Place Park: Condition

-As at 15 September 2005, The trees, monuments and park are all generally in good condition.
+As of 15 September 2005, the trees, monuments and park are all generally in good condition.
 The Heritage Council Technical Advisory Group is being consulted by City of Sydney Council for the restoration and maintenance of the Obelisk (2005).

 In terms of archaeological potential, the site may contribute to our understanding of the settlement and occupation of early town leases in Sydney through its potential for archaeological remains from the pre-1814 development of the land as a town lease, which was levelled for the improvements by Governor Macquarie for the construction of the park.
 This is extremely rare on two accounts, first because it remained largely undeveloped from 1814 onwards, except as part of a reserve.
 Secondly, most archaeological sites in Sydney which relate to the occupation of town allotments to c.1814 have been destroyed by subsequent development.

 The current extent of Macquarie Place dates from the 1830s when it was reduced by the construction of Loftus Street.
 The Obelisk has a high degree of original integrity and requires some restoration of the 1818 fabric.
 The Heritage Council Technical Advisory Group is being consulted by City of Sydney Council for the restoration of the Obelisk (2005).

 Modifications and dates

 Macquarie Place has been greatly reduced in size since Macquarie's time.
-The Park has been subject to various changes and stages of development over the years from the early 1800s.
+The park has been subject to various changes and stages of development over the years from the early 1800s.
 Some of these stages are: